aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 ~~~
 POWDER [TH2INI t2i.r] [TH2END t2e.r] [{L|LAMBDA} l.r]
        [FPOL fpol.r] [NPTS npts.i] [SIGMA sigma.r]
-       [ROOT root.s]
+       [ROOT root.s] [HARD|SOFT]
 ~~~
-Only the $$2\theta$$ range from `t2i.r` (default: 5 degrees) to `t2e.r` (def: 90) will be plotted.
-The wavelength of the incident radiation is given by `l.r` (in angstrom).
+Only the $$2\theta$$ range from `t2i.r` (default: 5 degrees) to `t2e.r` (default: 90 degrees) will be plotted.
+The wavelength of the incident radiation is given by `l.r` (in angstrom, default: 1.5406 angstrom, corresponding to Cu-K&alpha;).
 The polarization of the X-ray radiation affects the treatment of the resulting intensities.
-The default is `fpol.r = 0`, corresponding to unpolarized light.
-For synchrotron radiation, use `fpol.r = 0.95`. `npts.i` is the number of points in the generated spectrum.
-Gaussian broadening is used on the observed peaks, with width parameter `sigma.r` (def:
+The default is `fpol.r = 0`, unpolarized light.
+For synchrotron radiation, use `fpol.r = 0.95`. `npts.i` is the number of points in the generated spectrum (deafult: 10001).
+Gaussian broadening is used on the observed peaks, with width parameter `sigma.r` (default: 0.05 degrees).

-0.05).
-By default, two files are generated: `<root>_xrd.dat`, containing the $$2\theta$$ versus intensity data, and `<root>_xrd.gnu`, the gnuplot script to plot it.
+By default, two files are generated: `<root>_xrd.dat`, containing the
+$$2\theta$$ versus intensity data, and `<root>_xrd.gnu`, the gnuplot script to plot it.
 The name of these files can be changed using the ROOT keyword.
 The Miller indices of the peaks are written to the standard output.

+The `HARD` and `SOFT` keywords control how peaks right outside the plot range are treated.
+In a `HARD` powder diffraction pattern, the peaks outside the plot range are not computed, and therefore their tails will not appear on the plot even if the corresponding peak is so close that the contribution to the RDF would be significant.
+In a `SOFT` powder diffraction pattern, all peaks are computed and represented, even if the maximum is outside the plot range.
+Default:
+`SOFT`.

 ## Radial Distribution Function (RDF) {#c2-rdf}